 Enable the Magento 2 Integration in Klaviyo

-You have the option of subscribing new customers to a Klaviyo list by enabling Subscribe new customers to a Klaviyo list and selecting a list from the dropdown.
-You can read more about this setting in the next section.
+Next, you have the option of subscribing new customers to a Klaviyo list.
+Click the checkbox to enable Subscribe new customers to a Klaviyo list and select a list from the dropdown.

 Click Connect to Magento 2.

 Your data will begin to sync into Klaviyo in minutes.
 You've successfully enabled the Magento 2 integration.